-The referee should pay attention to the following situations where Osaekomi! is still valid and Toketa! must not be announced, for example, where the back of the contestant being held is no longer in contact with the tatami, (e.g. "bridging"), but the contestant applying the hold maintains control.
+The referee should pay attention to the following situations where Osaekomi! is still valid and Toketa! must not be announced, for example, where the back of the contestant being held is no longer in contact with the tatami, (e.g., "bridging"), but the contestant applying the hold maintains control.

-If uke escapes from osaekomi-waza outside the contest area:
+If uke escapes from osaekomi-waza outside the contest area in the proximity of the limit of the contest area and no more than two metres:

-- The referee must call Mate! if there is NO immediate continuation from either tori or uke in applying osaekomi-waza, shime-waza or kansetsu-waza and, if the case, assign the relevant osaekomi-waza score. - The referee must call Toketa! if there is an immediate continuation from either tori or uke in applying osaekomi-waza, shime-waza or kansetsu-waza, and, if the case, assign the relevant osaekomi score, leaving this last action to continue.
+The referee must call Mate! if there is NO immediate continuation from either tori or uke in applying osaekomi-waza, shime-waza or kansetsu-waza and, if the case, assign the relevant osaekomi-waza score.

+The referee must call Toketa! if there is an immediate continuation from either tori or uke in applying osaekomi-waza, shime-waza or kansetsu-waza, and, if the case, assign the relevant osaekomi score, leaving this last action to continue.